stride3d/stride-docs/wiki/Understanding-the-Stride-Documentation-Generation-Pipeline.md

 - [Workflow Diagram](#workflow-diagram)

 # Introduction
 As of now, **DocFX** does not natively support the generation of multi-language and multi-version documentation.
 To address this limitation, the Stride team has developed a PowerShell script.
-Initially, separate scripts were created for each language; however, these have since been consolidated into a single script named `BuildDocs.ps1`.
+Initially, separate scripts were created for each language; however, these have since been consolidated into a single script named [`BuildDocs.ps1`](https://github.com/stride3d/stride-docs/blob/staging/BuildDocs.ps1).
 This unified script is capable of generating documentation in all supported languages.

 The script serves two main purposes:

-- It features a non-interactive mode, utilized by the Continuous Integration/Continuous Deployment (CI/CD) pipeline to automatically generate documentation for all languages and the latest version, without requiring user intervention.
+- It features a non-interactive mode, utilized by the Continuous Integration/Continuous Deployment (CI/CD) pipeline to automatically generate documentation for all languages and the most recent version, eliminating the need for user intervention.
 - It also offers an interactive command-line UI, allowing users to select which languages they wish to generate documentation for.

 # A Simplified Overview